 We all have conflicting thoughts about things, and we really should.
 I think about something I want and conflicting questions immediately arise, like: How would this affect my practice?
 What would my wife think about it?
 Will having it be good for my spirit/soul development?
 Is this taking me the right direction for my life?
 And dozens of other relevant questions.

 As kind loving people we should have conflicting thoughts when we are contemplating the directions and acquisitions of our life.
 Conflicting thinking is good for the soul.
 But there comes a time for single-minded thinking too.
-Our faith can move mountains, but our doubts put them there.
+Our faith can move mountains, but our doubts are what put them there.

 We are creators.
 Our bodymind is a creator.
 Our spirit is a creator.
 Our soul is a creator.
 We are essentially creators to the third power.
 We just need to learn how to use our innate tools.